Homepage: The Cicada FAQ

 An image of Flagging caused by cicadas:

-Question: Do cicadas eat garden vegetables?
+Do cicadas eat garden vegetables?

-Answer: Unlike grasshoppers and caterpillars, cicadas lack mouthparts that can chew, so they can't eat leaves, fruits or vegetables.
+Unlike grasshoppers and caterpillars, cicadas lack mouthparts that can chew, so they can't eat leaves, fruits or vegetables.

-Question: How can I prevent cicadas from damaging my plants?
+How can I prevent cicadas from damaging my plants?

-Answer: There are several solutions.
+There are several solutions.
 1) You can wrap netting, or insect exclusion screens, around small trees or individual tree limbs to keep the cicadas off them.
 You can get this netting from stores that sell landscaping supplies.
 2) You can spray them off with a hose.
 3) You can manually pick them off with your hand.
 4) You can use insect barrier tape or a sticky solution like "Tanglefoot Pest Barrier".
 See Green Methods for more ideas.

 We recommend that you don't bother with pesticides for a number of reasons.
 1) New cicadas will continually fly onto your trees from neighbor's yards, making pesticides futile.
 2) Your pets can become poisoned from ingesting too many treated cicadas.
 3) Collateral damage -- you end up killing other insects like honey bees and butterflies.

-Question: Do cicadas bite or sting?
+Do cicadas bite or sting?

-Answer: No. Cicadas aren't equipped to bite or sting.
+No. Cicadas aren't equipped to bite or sting.
 They do have prickly feet and a beak which can pinch or scratch.
 If they confuse you with a tree branch they might try to drink fluids from you or lay some eggs in you, which you would definitely feel, and might confuse with a sting or bite.

 Read Do Cicadas Bite or Sting for more about this topic.

-dug up a white grub in my back yard.
+I dug up a white grub in my back yard.
 Is it a cicada?

-Answer: Maybe.
+Maybe.
 Just about every insect goes through a larval phase, and they pretty much all look alike to the novice.
 Unlike beetle larvae, cicada larvae or nymphs are not long-bodied like grubs.
 If it was sucking on a root, looks just like a nymph and is soft and white, then it's probably a cicada.

-Question: Are cicadas toxic or
+Are cicadas toxic or poisonous?

-Answer: Cicadas are well known bioaccumulators of mercury.
+Cicadas are well known bioaccumulators of mercury.
 Mercury is toxic.
 Spraying them with pesticides, will make them toxic to other animals and pets.

 Cicadas do not create their own poison, like wasps and bees.

-Question: Is it safe for my pets
+Is it safe for my pets to eat cicadas?

-Answer: In small numbers, they might be safe.
+In small numbers, they might be safe.
 Here are some reasons why they would not be safe:

 - Cicadas are well known bioaccumulators of mercury.
 Mercury is toxic.